Richard Grey, 6th Earl Grey

 Richard Fleming George Charles Grey, 6th Earl Grey (4 March 1939 – 10 September 2013) was a British hereditary peer.

+In 1963, he inherited a seat in the House of Lords.
+In 1999 he was one of those who lost their seats as a result of the House of Lords Act 1999.

 Early life and education

-Richard Grey was the son of Albert Grey and Vera Harding.
-Through his father, he was a great-great-grandson of Charles Grey, 2nd Earl Grey.
+The son of Albert Harry George Campbell Grey and his wife Vera Harding, Grey was born at Slough.
+His father, who was a trooper in the Canadian Armoured Corps was the son of George Archibald Grey (1886–1952) and his wife Margery Campbell, a daughter of William Wilfred Campbell, the Canadian poet; grandson of Francis William Grey (1860–1939), an academic of Ottawa University, who was the son of Admiral George Grey (1809–1891), a younger son of Charles Grey, 2nd Earl Grey.

-Richard Grey was educated at Hounslow College and Hammersmith College of Art and Building, training as a quantity surveyor.
+Grey was educated at Hounslow College and Hammersmith College of Art and Building, training as a quantity surveyor.

 Career

+Grey began his working life as a quantity surveyor, but did not get on well with the work.
+He moved into hotel management, frozen food, and public relations, and also launched Earl Grey Biscuits.

-In 1963, he succeeded as Earl Grey, following the death of Charles Grey, 5th Earl Grey, his second cousin twice removed, although he did not inherit the family seat of Howick Hall.
+In 1963, he succeeded as Earl Grey, following the death of Charles Grey, 5th Earl Grey, his second cousin twice removed, although he did not inherit the family seat of Howick Hall and its estate, as the 5th Earl broke the entail on the estate and gave it to his grandson Charles Baring, the son of his daughter Lady Mary, wife of Evelyn Baring, 1st Baron Howick of Glendale.

-From 1976, he became a full-time member of the House of Lords, taking the Liberal Party whip.
-He was the Liberal Party's spokesman on social services and disability issues.
+From 1976, Grey became a full-time member of the House of Lords, taking the Liberal Party whip.
+He was the Liberal spokesman on social services and disability issues.
 He also served as secretary to the House of Lords small business group from 1980 to 1984.

-He was an official observer of elections across Africa, including the 1980 election in Rhodesia.
+He was an official observer of elections across Africa, including the 1980 Southern Rhodesian general election.

+In February 1982, Grey became chairman of a company operating sex shops and publishing pornography.
+In July 1983, along with four other men, including a former governor of Norwich Prison, he was remanded on bail after they were accused of jointly living off the earnings of prostitution.

 He was chairman of the London Cremation Company, based in Golders Green, and served as president of the Cremation Society of Great Britain from 1992 until his death.

 He died on 10 September 2013, aged 74.
 His funeral was held at Golders Green Crematorium on 15 October 2013.

 He was succeeded in the earldom by his younger brother, Philip Kent Grey, 7th Earl Grey, who was born 11 May 1940.